gradle/kotlin-dsl-samples/doc/getting-started/Kotlin-Versions.md

 dependencies.
 For example, Gradle 4.3 ships with Kotlin 1.1.51, as well as `stdlib` and `reflect` with the same version.
 The `kotlin` package from those modules is visible through the Gradle classpath.

-For both backward and forward compatibility, the [compatibility guarantees](https://kotlinlang.org/docs/reference/compatibility.html) provided by Kotlin apply.
+The [compatibility guarantees](https://kotlinlang.org/docs/reference/compatibility.html) provided by Kotlin apply for both backward and forward compatibility.

 ### Backward compatibility